 Remember, just last week or a week and a half ago, even Adam Schiff said there was no evidence of this.

-Diane Feinstein, Joe Manchin, Clapper, uh Brennan, they've all said that there's no evidence because there has been no evidence presented to this point.
+Diane Feinstein, Joe Manchin, Clapper, Brennan, they've all said that there's no evidence because there has been no evidence presented to this point.

-Many years at the Department of Justice to look at all the allegations that the House Judiciary Committee members sent to us, and we are conducting that investigation.
+And then he said to Shannon Breen in this interview, I have appointed a person outside of Washington, many years at the Department of Justice, to look at all the allegations that the House Judiciary Committee members sent to us, and we are conducting that investigation.

 Now, it's like nobody paid attention when we broke on this program the story about he never recused himself from anything dealing with uranium one.

-And then what, about six weeks ago, lo and behold, an issue that was already litigated according to Hillary, and it's all been debunked.
+And then, what, about six weeks ago, lo and behold, an issue that was already litigated, according to Hillary, and it's all been debunked.

-So I'm interpreting this that there's a lot going on behind the scenes that none of us know about.
+So I'm interpreting this, that there's a lot going on behind the scenes that none of us know about.

-At least I'm hoping if we if we're going to be a country of laws, equal justice under the law, the Constitution, we better be holding people accountable that are violating all these laws.
+If we're going to be a country of laws, equal justice under the law, the Constitution, we better be holding people accountable that are violating all these laws.

 Well, I interpret that as him saying, yeah, I get it.